No Animal Left Behind

 - Disaster rescue, relief, and recovery

-- Providing pet meals to those in need through mission-based partners
+- Providing pet meals and vaccines to those in need through mission-based partners

 We have constructed facilities that enable our professionals to share resources across the entire campus, making our services and programs much more efficient.
 There’s no better way to illustrate the scope of our programs and services than by giving an overview of the Houston SPCA campus.